koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 Let's implement this.
 I have to reverse the order of the directory names.

+OK, let's replace the `rootPath` with `buildParentPath` function.

+The test is still failed.
+Because `mkdirSync` doesn't create a directory recursively.
+So I add `recursive` option for that.

+But the test is still failed.
+`mkdirSync` for a directory component try to create a directory even if this is already there.
+So I check whether existing the target directory or not.

 ```ts
 const buildParentPath = (instance: Instance | TextInstance): string => {
   const names = [];